jpype-project/jpype/doc/userguide.rst

 arbitrarily.
 But subject to a few restrictions based implementation, it is pretty much the wild west.

-In contrast, Java is a strongly typed langauge.
+In contrast, Java is a strongly typed language.
 Each variable can only take an value of the specified class or a class that derives from the specified class.
 Each Java method takes only a specific number and type of arguments.
-The type and number are all checked as compile type to ensure there is little posibility of error.
-As each method requires a specific number and type of arguments, a method can be overloaded by having two different imvplementations which take a different list of types sharing the same method name.
-A primitive variable can never hold an object and it can only be converted to or from other primitive types unless it is specifically casted to that type.
+The type and number are all checked as compile type to ensure there is little possibility of error.
+As each method requires a specific number and type of arguments, a method can be overloaded by having two different implementations which take a different list of types sharing the same method name.
+A primitive variable can never hold an object and it can only be converted to or from other primitive types unless it is specifically cast to that type.
 Python objects and classes are completely closed.
 The methods and fields for a particular class and object are defined entirely at compile time.
 Though it is possible create classes with a dictionary allowing expansion, this is not the Java norm and no standard mechanism exists.

-Thus we need to introduce a few Java terms to the Python vocabular.
+Thus we need to introduce a few Java terms to the Python vocabulary.
 These are "conversion" and "cast".

 Java conversions